sakshamsharma/max-emacs/README.md

 # Installation

 Why?
 That's a perfectly sane question.
-Ideally, you should be cloning this repo, and then pulling necessary things into your vimrc.
+Ideally, you should be cloning this repo, and then pulling necessary things into your Emacs config.

 Still, if you want the easy way, here's it:
 Simple, backup your ```.emacs.d``` folder, pull this repo in there.
 Done.